 On the other hand, relying solely on public charging stations is impractical and extremely inconvenient.
-To get a Level 2 home charger you will need an electrician to install a NEMA 14-50 outlet or have it hardwired.
+To get a Level 2 home charger you will need an electrician to install a NEMA 14-50 outlet.
 How much does a NEMA 14-50 outlet installation cost and can any electrician install a NEMA 14 50 outlet for EV charging?
 We answer those questions for you in this quick read!

-Some electric utilities will only provide a rebate when the EV charger is hardwired, so it’s important to do your research and find out what gives you the best bang for your buck.
+Keep in mind that some electric utilities will only provide a rebate when the EV charger is hardwired, so it’s important to do your research and find out which one gives you the best bang for your buck.
 In general, hardwired EV chargers are less expensive to install than plug-in chargers, and they’re also more efficient and durable.

 It should be noted that you can’t just have any type of NEMA 14-50 outlet installed when it comes to EV charging.
 You will need one that can withstand the electrical demands of EV charging.
 Many on the market have fiberglass insulators that melt away after a few months of charging.
 You will need an industrial-grade NEMA 14-50 240v outlet that uses glass or ceramic insulators.

-Next, the conduit will be run through the electrical boxes.
-This is a time-consuming task that requires knowledge of safe ways of storing conduit and ways to prevent future electrical catastrophes, like someone drilling into the electrical wire.
+From there, they will identify a circuit plan and determine what is the best path for the conduit (through the attic or behind drywall, for example).
+This is a task that requires knowledge of safe ways of storing conduit and ways to prevent future electrical catastrophes, like someone drilling into the electrical wire.

 Then, the conduit will be run to the breaker box.
 The electrician will wire the breaker box for the new breaker.
 This part of the process requires electrical knowledge that Do-it-Yourselfers should not take a risk with.
 Trying to save a few extra bucks can lead to a house fire, which is a huge safety and financial concern.